Commissioning pennant: Turkish Navy

+The Turkish masthead pennant (Direk ucu flama) is one of the official symbols of the Turkish Naval Forces and Coast Guard.
+It consists of the crescent and star found on the Turkish flag and is triangular in size.
+Its use is also permitted on civilian ships and boats.

 United States

 United States Navy and United States Coast Guard

 The commissioning pennant of the United States Navy is "blue at the hoist, bearing seven white stars; the rest of the pennant consists of single longitudinal stripes of red and white."
-The commissioning pennant of the United States Coast Guard is a near opposite, being white at the hoist, bearing thirteen blue stars, and with the rest of the pennant consisting of multiple vertical red and white stripes.
+The commissioning pennant of the United States Coast Guard is a near opposite, being "thirteen blue stars in a horizontal line on a white field, one-fourth the length of the pennant; the remaining three-fourths [consisting] of sixteen vertical stripes of equal width, alternate red and white, beginning with the red, and a tail piece of red about one-fifth the entire length of the pennant, ending in a swallow tail."

 Ships of the United States Navy and the United States Coast Guard fly their respective commissioning pennants from the moment of commissioning until the decommissioning ceremony, the only exceptions being when either a flag officer or a civilian official is embarked and the flag officer's or civilian official's personal flag is flown in its place.

 The ensign, jack and commissioning pennant are hoisted directly after the reading out of the commissioning order and struck as the final act before the captain declares the ship decommissioned.

 The U.S. Navy and U.S. Coast Guard use the respective pennants as the symbol of the vessel's commanding officer.